Linaro/jipdate/README.md

   -h, --help            show this help message and exit -q                    Query Jira for issue(s) assigned to you -e                    Only include epics (no initiatives or stories).
 Used
-                        in combination with "-c"
+                        in combination with "-q"
+  -f FILE, --file FILE  Load status update from FILE.
+NOTE: -q will overwrite
+                        the content of FILE
-  -f FILE, --file FILE  file to use containing a status update(s) -t                    Use the test server
+  -t                    Use the test server
+  -u USER, --user USER  Query Jira with another Jira username (first.last or
+                        first.last@linaro.org)
   -v                    Output some verbose debugging info -x                    EXCLUDE stories from gathered Jira issues.
 Used in
-                        combination with "-c"
+                        combination with "-q"
   --all                 Load all Jira issues, not just the once marked in
                         progress.
 ```